Do you know what happens at 7:25am, on February 2? Your preschooler will know after reading some of these fun Groundhog Day books below.

 This post contains affiliated links.
 For more information, please read my full disclosure.

-7 Best Groundhog Day Books
+Groundhog Day Books for Preschoolers

-Whether you live near Punxsutawney, PA or not, your preschooler will have fun learning some fascinating facts about groundhogs, and shadows, as well as just enjoying some plain silliness.
+Whether you live near Punxsutawney, PA or not, your preschooler will have fun learning some fascinating facts about groundhogs, and shadows, as well as just enjoying plain silliness.

 Groundhug Day by Anne Marie Pace